Pushpenderrathore/macchanger_daemon/README.md

-# MAC Address Randomizer Daemon for Arch Linux
+# MAC Address Randomizer Daemon for Linux-based Systems

-This project sets up a systemd service that **randomizes your MAC address at system boot** for two network interfaces (`enp7s0` and `wlp13s0`).
+This project sets up a systemd service that **randomizes your MAC address at system boot** for all type of network interfaces like (`enp7s0` and `wlp13s0`).
 It uses [`macchanger`](https://github.com/alobbs/macchanger) and works on **Arch Linux** or any `systemd`-based distro.

 ## 🛡️ Why Use It?

-- Improve privacy by changing your MAC on every boot.
+- Improve privacy by changing your MAC on every boot and with interval of every 5 minutes.
 - Spoof MAC address to avoid tracking on public networks.
-- Lightweight and runs automatically.
+- Lightweight and portable on any linux based devices and runs automatically.

 ---